Why Attendance Matters at Silvertrees Academy

 Attendance Improvement Consultant - Mrs Thompson

 The Attendance Improvement Consultant, Mrs Thompson, works collaboratively across school settings to implement the common policy and procedures.
 She works closely with the school and families to resolve attendance issues, arranging home visits where necessary.
-The Attendance Improvement Consultant will support the School Attendance Lead, Miss Cox, with referrals and with liaising directly with Education Welfare in relation to any legal action cases.
+The Attendance Improvement Consultant will support the School Attendance Lead, Miss Cox, with referrals and with liaising directly with Attendance Service in relation to any legal action cases.

 If your child cannot attend school, parents are required to contact the school and leave a message on the school absence line by 8.45am.
 We require you to call every day of your child’s absence.
 If we do not receive a reason for your child’s absence then we will try and contact you to find out why your child is not in school.
 Should we be unable to contact you we will ask our Attendance Consultant Mrs Thompson to carry out a home visit.
 Mrs Thompson may also do a home visit if your child has been absent for more than three days.